MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-orchestration.md

     For more information, see [conceptual overview on the update run states and skip behavior](concepts-update-orchestration.md#update-run-states) on runs/stages/groups.

-## Automate update runs using auto upgrade profiles
+## Automate update runs using auto-upgrade profiles

-Autoupgrade profiles are used to automatically execute update runs across member clusters when new Kubernetes or node image versions are made available.
+Auto-upgrade profiles are used to automatically execute update runs across member clusters when new Kubernetes or node image versions are made available.

-For more information on configuring autoupgrade profiles, see [automate upgrades of Kubernetes and node images using Azure Kubernetes Fleet Manager](./update-automation.md).
+For more information on configuring auto-upgrade profiles, see [automate upgrades of Kubernetes and node images using Azure Kubernetes Fleet Manager](./update-automation.md).

 ---